remya77/dockerize-todo-app/README.md

 1. Make sure Docker is running and Postgres is turned off.

     - To stop postgres in the VM run `sudo service postgresql stop`
-        - We want to stop the VM version of Postgres since Docker will also want to use the dafault port (5432)
+        - We want to stop the VM version of Postgresql since Docker will also want to use the default port (5432)
     - To start Docker run `sudo service docker start`

 ## Dockerfile for Node Express Backend